marleigha/Command-Line-Murder-Mystery/README.md

 * Player responds to the choices, and you can:
     * Start dialogue & respond
     * Make checks & rolls
+    * Extras:
        * Pick up item
        * Esc: to view a menu with instructions
        * Restart
-    * continue/enter: will allow you to move to the next text block (not to overwhelm the user)
        * i: to view your inventory

 ## MILESTONES:
 Our Timeline!